-COLLECTIVE BARGAINING: Has the same meaning as that term is defined in Section 3 or the Illinois Public Labor Relations Act (5 ILCS 315/3).
+2 As defined in Section 3 of the Illinois Public Labor Relations Act, 5 ILCS 315/3.

-COMPENSATED TIME: With respect to an employee, any time worked by or credited to an employee that counts toward any minimum work time requirement imposed as a condition of his or her employment but, for purposes of this Section 3, does not include any designated holidays, vacation periods, personal time, compensatory time off or any period when the employee is on a leave of absence.
+COMPENSATED TIME: With respect to an employee, any time worked by or credited to an employee that counts toward any minimum work time requirement imposed as a condition of his or her employment but, for purposes of this Section 3, does not include any designated holidays, vacation periods, personal time, compensatory time off, or any period when the employee is on a leave of absence.
 With respect to officers or employees whose hours are not fixed, compensated time includes any period of time when the officer or employee is on the premises under the control of the employer and any other time when the officer or employee is executing his or her official duties, regardless of location.